Overview of Participation in Accessibility Events

 where everyone can be themselves and share Kando (emotion).

-As part of these efforts, Sony will participate in the following event.
+As part of these efforts, Sony will participate in the following events.

 Sight World 2025